alfred-python/Alfred/README.md

 **WARNING**
 - Alfred is not to be used for any illegal purposes, as stated above it is a proof of concept and may be used in ethical hacking operations.

-## Usage
+## Installation
-To use Alfred simply open your terminal and run a few commands:
+To install Alfred simply open your terminal and run a few commands:
 - `git clone https://github.com/alfred-python/Alfred/`
 - `cd Alfred`
 - `python3 main.py`